July 6, 2015

 here she comes to stop.

-With slow breeze, a sitting spot, here is the found break from searing sun.
+With slow breeze, a sitting spot, here is a found break from searing sun.

 cooler sand coats